Malcolm X (1992 film): Critical response

 Critic Roger Ebert of The Chicago Sun-Times ranked the film No. 1 on his Top 10 list for 1992 and described the film as "one of the great screen biographies, celebrating the sweep of an American life that bottomed out in prison before its hero reinvented himself."
 In 1999, Ebert and director Martin Scorsese, the latter sitting in for Ebert's late co-host Gene Siskel, both ranked Malcolm X among the ten best films of the 1990s.

+However, bell hooks was much less favorable.
+In her essay, "Spike Lee Doing Malcolm X: Denying Black Pain", hooks argues that Lee's "film does not compel viewers to confront, challenge, and change.
+It embraces and rewards passive response – inaction.
+It encourages us to weep, but not to fight."

+African-American experimental filmmaker Robert Banks's mixed media film essay, X: The Baby Cinema, a 4.5 minute, 16 mm short film made in the same year which chronicled the commercial appropriation of the image of Malcolm X, was met with disdain from Spike.

 Accolades

-Denzel Washington's portrayal of Malcolm X was widely praised and he was nominated for the Academy Award for Best Actor.
-Washington lost to Al Pacino (Scent of a Woman), a decision which Lee criticized, saying "I'm not the only one who thinks Denzel was robbed on that one."
+Denzel Washington's portrayal was widely praised and he was nominated for the Academy Award for Best Actor.
+Washington lost to Al Pacino (for Scent of a Woman), a decision which Lee criticized.